molgenis/molgenis-emx2/README.md

 yarn install
 ```

-There is one central library called 'styleguide' that contains all shared components (using bootstrap for styling).
+There is one central frontend library called 'styleguide' that contains all shared components (using bootstrap for styling).
 To view this run:
 ```console
 cd apps